Elías Pereyra

-Elías Juan Pereyra (born 15 February 1999) is an Argentine professional footballer who plays as a left-back for Instituto, on loan from Godoy Cruz.
+Elías Juan Pereyra (born 15 February 1999) is an Argentine professional footballer who plays as a left-back for Barracas Central.

 Club career

 Pereyra's career got underway with San Lorenzo, signing in 2007.
 Claudio Biaggio was the manager who gave him his debut, selecting him to start and finish a 2–2 draw with Lanús on 19 August 2018.
 His next appearance arrived days later in the Copa Sudamericana versus Club Nacional.
 After thirteen appearances for the club, Pereyra departed on loan in January 2020 to LigaPro side Benfica B. He appeared in fixtures with Leixões and C.D.
 Nacional before returning to San Lorenzo.
 On 12 August 2020, Pereyra was signed by Super League Greece club Panetolikos; he penned a three-year contract.

 International career

 Pereyra has previously been selected by the Argentina U20s, including to train with the senior squad in March 2018 and at the 2018 FIFA World Cup months later.
 In December, Pereyra was picked for the 2019 South American U-20 Championship.